-- 1. Reads can be carried out speculatively and in any order. - 2.
-Reads can pass buffered writes, but the processor is self-consistent. - Writes to memory are always carried out in program order, with the exception of writes executed with the CLFLUSH instruction and streaming stores (writes) executed with the non-temporal move instructions (MOVNTI, MOVNTQ, MOVNTDQ, MOVNTPS, and MOVNTPD). - 4.
-Writes can be buffered. - 5.
-Writes are not performed speculatively; they are only performed for instructions that have actually been retired. - 6.
-Data from buffered writes can be forwarded to waiting reads within the processor. - 7.
-Reads or writes cannot pass (be carried out ahead of) I/O instructions, locked instructions, or serializing instructions. - 8.
-Reads cannot pass LFENCE and MFENCE instructions. - 9.
-Writes cannot pass SFENCE and MFENCE instructions.
+- Reads are not reordered with other reads. - Writes are not reordered with older reads. - Writes to memory are not reordered with other writes, with the exception of writes executed with the CLFLUSH instruction and streaming stores (writes) executed with the non-temporal move instructions (MOVNTI, MOVNTQ, MOVNTDQ, MOVNTPS, and MOVNTPD). - Reads may be reordered with older writes to different locations but not with older writes to the same location. - Reads or writes cannot be reordered with I/O instructions, locked instructions, or serializing instructions. - Reads cannot pass LFENCE and MFENCE instructions. - Writes cannot pass SFENCE and MFENCE instructions.